LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: Active Damping Strategy

 \subsection{Selection of Active Damping Implementation}

-This section explores an appropriate active damping (AD) strategy for SL-GFM converters to mitigate LCL resonance.
 Ideally, AD introduces a virtual resistor in one of six possible locations, labeled $R_{v1}$ to $R_{v6}$ in Fig. \ref{fig_virtual_resistor}.
 As discussed in \cite{Liu2020}, all virtual resistors can be implemented using feedback from $i_{abc}$, $i_{gabc}$, $i_{cabc}$, or $v_{abc}$, leading to 24 possible AD configurations.
+Although the AD strategies based on hybrid feedback variables may improve the robustness by offering additional control degrees of freedom, it inevitably increases the complexity of both the structure and the parameters tuning \cite{Pooja2024}.
+Therefore, when resonance can be effectively suppressed, the AD strategy usually uses the single-variable feedback scheme.
 For GFL converters, $i_{gabc}$ feedback to implement $R_{v4}$ has been identified as the most suitable approach in terms of number of sensors, implementation complexity, and damping effectiveness.
 However, applying these same selection criteria to SL-GFM converters leads to a different optimal choice, as will be discussed in this section.